Daniel-Abrecht/dpaw/wm/README.md

   for another day.)
 * It doesn't depend on a speciffic architecture.

-If another programming language is to be added to the project ni the future, it should satisfy the above points as well, and have a signifficant benefit justifying it's usage.
+If another programming language is to be added to the project in the future, it should satisfy the above points as well, and have a signifficant benefit justifying it's usage.

 ## Build system